-Federal employees and Ontario workers in federally-regulated industries also have a right to a minimum amount of stress/sick leave, as found in the Canada Labour Code.
+Federal employees and Ontario workers in federally-regulated industries also have a right to take stress/sick leave, as found in the Canada Labour Code.

 A woman at her desk holding her head in her hands is seen from above

-What Are My Legal Rights on Stress/Sick Leave?
+What Are My Legal Rights Regarding Stress/Sick Leave?

 If you need to take a stress leave, your job is protected, and you are afforded the following rights.

-When you return from stress leave, you are entitled to the same job you had before the leave began or a comparable job if your old one no longer exists.
+When you return from leave, you are entitled to the same job or a comparable one if your old job no longer exists.

-Either way, you must be paid at least as much as you were earning before you took stress leave.
-If the wages for your job increased while you were on leave, or they would have gone up if you hadn’t been on leave, your employer must pay you the higher wage when you return to work.
+You must be paid at least as much as you were earning before taking stress leave.
+If your job’s wages increased while you were on leave, or would have gone up if you hadn’t been on leave, your employer must pay you a higher wage when you return to work.

-If, however, your employer dismisses you for reasons that are completely unrelated to the fact that you took stress leave (e.g., your employer finds out that you were stealing), your employer does not have to reinstate you.
+If your employer terminates you for reasons unrelated to taking stress leave (e.g., your position has been eliminated), they do not have to reinstate you.

 Your employer cannot penalize you in any way if you:

-The Right to Continue to Participate in Benefit Plans
+3. Right To Continue To Participate In Benefit Plans

-If you take stress leave, you have the right to continue taking part in certain benefit plans that your employer may offer, such as:
+If you take stress leave, you have the right to continue taking part in specific benefit plans that your employer may offer, such as:

-Your employer must continue to pay their share of the premiums for any of these plans that were offered to you before your stress/sick leave unless you tell your employer in writing that you will not continue to pay your share of the premiums while you are on leave.
+Your employer must continue to pay their share of the premiums for any of these plans offered to you before your leave unless you tell your employer in writing that you will not continue to pay your share of the premiums while you are on leave.

-If you are sick or stressed out because of a situation for which you are entitled to another type of leave under the ESA, you can add the two leaves (or more) if you need more time off.
+If you are sick or stressed due to a situation covered by the ESA, you can combine multiple types of leave if you need more time off.
 Examples of other leaves workers are legally allowed in Ontario include:

 • Bereavement Leave